syednaved1/Ca1/README.md

 using various combinations of more recent technology, such as cloud services, and a wide variety of business domains.
 Consequently, there is no answer that is one size fits all.
 It's possible that the criteria will shift based on the scope, character, and environment of the endeavour.
 On the Isle of Man, a smaller number of small and medium-sized businesses (hence the term SMEs).
-The findings of the various reports produced by European institutions follow the same pattern.
 As for the current configuration of the company, they make use of traditional IT infrastructure facilities, data centers, servers, networking hardware, desktop computers, and enterprise application solutions, installed on-premises for private use by the company.